Mingqj/OKGR/README.md

 The supplemental material can be downloaded from [baiduwp](https://pan.baidu.com/s/18wt2LT4dgXg8pa0zYded-w) [mk22].

 ## Install
-NOTE: Please re-install pcdet v0.5 by running python setup.py develop even if you have already installed previous version.
+NOTE: Please re-install pcdet v0.5 by running `python setup.py develop` even if you have already installed previous version.

 a.
-Install the dependent libraries as follows: Install the SparseConv library, we use the implementation from [Spconv](https://github.com/traveller59/spconv).
+Install the dependent libraries as follows:

+Install the SparseConv library, we use the implementation from [Spconv](https://github.com/traveller59/spconv).

+Install the dependent python libraries:

+[comment]: <> (pip install -r requirements.txt )

 b.
 Install this pcdet library and its dependent libraries by running the following command:
 ```shell